A Place Coffee Brewers

 • A date is not reserved until the deposit is received in full.

-• Payments serve as date reservations and cover operational and logistical expenses; therefore, all payments made are non-refundable under any circumstance.
-Untitled document
+• Deposits serve as date reservations and cover operational and logistical expenses; therefore, all deposits made are non-refundable under any circumstance.

 3. Payment